Update on 988 in Indiana

 If you or someone you know is currently experiencing thoughts of suicide, or a mental health or substance use crisis, please call 9-8-8 to reach Suicide & Crisis Lifeline and speak with a trained crisis specialist 24/7.

 988 is more than just an easy-to-remember number—it will offer a direct connection to compassionate, accessible care and support for anyone experiencing mental health-related distress – whether that is thoughts of suicide, mental health or substance use crisis, or any other kind of emotional distress.
 People can also dial 9-8-8 if they are worried about a loved one who may need crisis support.

-On July 16, 2022, 988 will go live as a new national three-digit dialing code for reaching the National Suicide Prevention Lifeline.
+As of July 16, 2022, 988 is now live as a new national three-digit dialing code for reaching the National Suicide Prevention Lifeline.
 The current long-form phone number of 800-273-TALK will also continue to be an option.

 911 isn’t going away, this is just another option specifically for anyone experiencing mental health related distress.
 Call 9-1-1 for police, fire and medical emergencies.
 Call 988 for thoughts of suicide, mental health or substance use crises, or any other kind of emotional distress.
 If you are not sure, call 9-1-1.

 Indiana is using the arrival of 988 to invest in a broader crisis response system to help all Hoosiers.
 This will ultimately include more than just someone to contact at a 988 center, but also someone to respond and a safe place to go for help, if needed.

 What it will mean, throughout the coming years, is: